This post may contain affiliate links. Please read our disclosure policy.

 • Break almond bark into pieces and melt in a medium pot over low heat, stirring constantly until smooth.

-• Spread out onto wax paper or onto a parchment paper–lined baking sheet.
+• Spread out onto wax paper or a parchment paper–lined baking sheet.
 Let set for 1 hour, then break into pieces to serve.

 Video